Skip to main content

 Data & IDs

-Soccer leagues (IDs 10–19) do not use the standard rotation number system that US sportsbooks use for football, basketball, and other sports.
+Soccer leagues (IDs 10-19 and 33) do not use the standard rotation number system that US sportsbooks use for football, basketball, and other sports.
 Instead, soccer event IDs are generated from the participating team IDs and match date.
 This means you cannot look up a soccer event by rotation number — use the events-by-date endpoint or search by team ID instead.
 See Sports & Coverage for more details.

 Preseason, playoff, and special-event games have their own sport IDs separate from the parent league’s regular season.
 For example, NBA Preseason is sport ID 23, NBA Playoffs is 24, and NFL Preseason is 25.
 This lets you filter or subscribe to specific parts of a season independently.
 Season-specific sports share the same data model and endpoints as their parent sport.
 See the full list of season-specific IDs.